Maritime Services Industry in Hong Kong

 - Hong Kong was the world’s 7th largest trading economy in 2017 with international trade immensely facilitated by its efficient port amid a strong presence of ship owners, cargo owners and traders.
 Over the years, Hong Kong has seen a continual expansion of its maritime service cluster, comprising ship management, ship broking, ship finance, maritime insurance and law.

-- In 2017, Hong Kong is the world’s 4th largest shipping register following Panama, Liberia and Marshall Islands.
-Singapore held 5th position and China ranked the 9th.
-Besides, Hong Kong Shipping Register reported registered vessels totaling 114 million GT as of December 2017.
+- As of end 2017, Hong Kong is the world’s fourth largest shipping register following Panama, Marshall Islands and Liberia.
+Singapore held fifth position and China ranked the ninth.
+Besides, Hong Kong Shipping Register reported registered vessels totaling 125 million GT as of December 2018.

 - Hong Kong overtook London’s spot for the first time in five years and became the second leading maritime centre in the world, according to the International Shipping Centre Development Index (ISCD) 2018 published by the Baltic Exchange and Chinese news agency Xinhua.